fenton1000/mf-portfolio-two-match-teams/README.md

 * The background colour is #9dce76.
 The key consideration is that it does not distract from the site content.

-* The background color for the header and footer is #9dce76 and was chosen to provide a degree of contrast from the main body of the page without being radically different.
-The subtle difference is important particularly for the header which is fixed and would otherwise blend into the background at certain scroll locations.
+* The background color for the header is #9dce76 and was chosen to provide a degree of contrast from the main body of the page without being radically different.
+The subtle difference is important as the header is fixed and would otherwise blend into the background at certain scroll locations.

 * The background color for the link hover position is the same as the main background.
 This provides adequate contrast with the the pre-hover position.